zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 ![login](/assets/posts/pytorch_wandb/dashboard.gif)

-In the dashboard, you'll see all details about your Steps, Pipelines, Runs, Stacks and Stack Components.
+In the dashboard, you'll see all details about your Steps, Pipelines, Runs, Stacks, and Stack Components.
 There's also a neat visualization on the pipeline which lets you visually inspect your workflow.

-The ZenML dashboard let's you visually inspect if the pipeline and steps are in order especially if your steps are complicated and many.
+The ZenML dashboard lets you visually inspect if the pipeline and steps are in order especially if your steps are complicated and many.

 So far we've only seen the details about the steps and pipelines in the dashboard.
 What about the experiment details like training accuracy, loss, etc?